AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Add your public key to the [!DNL Commerce Intelligence]

-   1. Go to [!DNL https://accounts.magento.cloud/](https://accounts.magento.cloud/).
+   1. Go to [your [!DNL Commerce] account](https://accounts.magento.cloud/).
 Sign in with your [!DNL Commerce] account login information for the new [!DNL Commerce Intelligence] user you created.

    1. Then select the **Account Settings** tab.